Q) What is the essence of an IB education?

 Q) Does the school have a 24 hours CCTV monitoring system?

 A) We have multiple cameras in and around the school buildings and in classrooms for security purposes.
-These cameras are reviewed by staff only.
+These cameras are reviewed by administrators only.

 Q) How much homework do students get.